 Commissioning of the Pray Harrold Renovations project met LEED NC Version 2.2 Energy and Atmosphere Prerequisite 1 Fundamental Commissioning of the Building Energy Systems; and Energy and Atmosphere Credit 3 Enhanced Commissioning.
 The scope of commissioning encompassed all the mechanical systems and select electrical systems, including HVAC systems, heating systems, refrigeration systems, temperature control systems, exhaust systems, plumbing fixtures, domestic cold water booster pumps, domestic hot water systems, fire suppression systems, electrical components serving the mechanical systems, emergency generator with transfer switches, uninterruptible power systems, lighting controls and fire alarm.

 In summary, the commissioning of this project was a success.
-PBA's commissioning team identified many items, which were corrected, prior to building acceptance by the Owner, and provided recommendations for both operations and future projects that would benefit the university.
+PBA's commissioning and retro-commissioning services team identified many items, which were corrected, prior to building acceptance by the Owner, and provided recommendations for both operations and future projects that would benefit the university.